 - A secured credit card can help you build credit when nothing else will.
 When you can’t qualify for an unsecured card or any type of loan, a secured card could be your only path to building your credit score.

 - You can qualify regardless of your credit score.
-You may be able to qualify if your credit score is poor — and even if you don’t have any credit history at all.
+Even if you have no credit history or your credit score is poor, you will most likely qualify.

 - You can help your credit with minimal use.
-You don’t have to start using your card daily to make a meaningful impact on your credit score.
-Making just a few purchases per month and paying them off can help your score quite a bit since your payments will be reported to the 3 major credit bureaus.
+There’s no need to use your card daily to make a meaningful impact on your credit score.
+Making just a few purchases per month and paying them off can help your score quite a bit since your payments will be reported to the three major credit bureaus.

-- Build positive credit habits in a safe way.
+- Build positive credit history safely.
 If you’re looking for a way to re-learn responsible credit use without a lot of risk, a secured card might be exactly what you need.
-Not only will you have a low limit to start, but your purchases will be secured by the deposit you put down.
+Not only will you have a low limit to start, but your purchases will be secured by the security deposit you put down.

 - Your secured card doesn’t have to be forever.
-Also, keep in mind that it doesn’t have to be the last credit card you own.
-Once you use your card enough to make a positive impact on your credit score, you can move on to unsecured cards that offer more rewards and consumer perks.
+Keep in mind that it doesn’t have to be the last credit card you own.
+Once you use your card enough to make a positive impact on your credit score, you can upgrade to a traditional credit card that offers more rewards and consumer perks.